IsaacSShade/334-Final-Project/README.md

 ## Roadmap

+We used a github Project as our project management tool, view it here: https://github.com/users/IsaacSShade/projects/2

 - [ ] Create a character creation screen
 - [ ] Create an environment for AIs to interact with
 - [ ] Provide an interface for AIs to interact with the environment